 To get rid of the wasps you can use: ant powder .. puff a good wodge or two into the entrance to the nest and around it; an insect aerosol that can deal with wasps; water; or a mixture of these methods.

+Check to see if there are any wasps on the following day.
+If there are, repeat the treatment.
 If you are certain that the nest is empty then it would pay to remove it, just so that any living wasps are not tempted to return.

 You can always get a professional exterminator to come and do the job, although this will cost you.